Skip to content

 url: http://www.fracton.org

 Fracton is a very nice freeware 2D and 3D generator for MacOS that lets you design your own fractal formulas.
-It can also import FractInt formulas, parameters and colors, in case you come from the FractInt camp or are willing to try the vast collection of FractInt-related files out there.
+It can also import FractInt formulas, parameters and colors, in case you come from that camp or are willing to try the vast collection of FractInt-related files out there.
 I actually like the coloring window (not shown) since it lets you edit the color palette in a very easy and intuitive way, somewhat similar to that of GF4 and PowerFrac, which I also like a lot.
 It can also export some 3D parameters to be used in 3D rendering programs.
 Deep zooming anyone?
-Yep, Fracton can to that too.
+Yep, Fracton can do that too.
 The included documentation is pretty good, and it’s in PDF format.

 Last revision: April 2025.